Add Your Heading Text Here

 print(l)

-Scrapingdog provides an API for Web Scraping that can help you create a seamless data pipeline in no time.
-You can start by signing up and making a test call directly from your dashboard.
+Scrapingdog provides Walmart Scraper API that can help you create a seamless data pipeline in no time.
+The first 1000 credits are absolutely FREE and you can sign up for the free trial from here.

 import requests